yyyar/loginator/README.md

     type: 'json',
     options: {
         fields: ['dtime', 'message', 'level', 'process'],
-        pretty: true | false
+        pretty: true | false,  // default: false
+        stringifyMessage: true | false   // default: false }
 }
-}
 ```

 Where `fields` is an array of variables to include to resulting json.
-And `pretty` is indicator that you want pretty-printed multi-line json
+`pretty` is indicator that you want pretty-printed multi-line json.
+And `stringifyMessage` means that we want stringify message array instead
+of pushing it as JSON subtree.

 ##### Custom Formatters